-No property chain worries, just a quick house sale!
+No property chain worries, just a fast house sale!

 What is a property chain?

-A property chain is a succession of linked house purchases.
+A property chain is basically a succession of linked house purchases.

 Unless you’re selling your home to a first-time buyer and buying your new home from someone who is stepping off the property ladder (maybe moving into rented accommodation), you will most likely be caught up in a property chain.

 Ultimately, the longer the chain, the more opportunity there is for somebody to pull out and break the entire chain.
 Not many Estate agents want to disclose this figure, but 1 in 3 house sale will fall through before completion!

 Only 10% of property transactions in the UK are ‘chain free’ or have ‘no forward chain’.
 If you are lucky enough to be in a chain-free position when selling your house, you’re pretty much guaranteed to have a successful, hassle free sale!

 Common problems of being stuck in a property chain

 When you’re in a property chain, the success of buying your new home will depend on the success of the other property transactions within your chain.

 If one ‘link’ breaks, the whole property chain can fall apart which can potentially cost you a fortune in time and money.

 There are many different reasons why a house sale might fail to complete, ultimately resulting in a chain break.
 Here are some the most common reasons:

 - Someone in the chain feels the house sale is not progressing fast enough and pulls out